Iliaromanov/Golang-Blockchain/README.md

     * Blockchain is a database.
 The token supply, initial user balances, and global blockchain settings are defined in a Genesis file.
 The Genesis balances indicate what the original blockchain state was and are never updated afterwards.
 The database state changes are called Transactions (TX).
     * Decentralized: every user has a copy of the blockchain on their disk, so one user can't change the entire blockchain.
+    * Batch processing: is the running of "jobs that can run without end user interaction, or can be scheduled to run as resources permit."
 -->